Stocks slide as volatility continues - KESQ

 It’s no turnaround Tuesday on Wall Street: Stocks resumed their selloff at the opening bell for another ride on the market roller coaster.

-All three major indexes opened sharply lower and extended their losses in the first hour of trading.
-The Dow, which fell more than 1,000 points at its lowest point on Monday, was down 2.2%, or some 750 points.
+All three major indexes traded sharply lower.
+The Dow was down some 400 points, or 1.2%.

-The S&P 500, once again on track to close in correction territory, traded 2.6% lower.
+The S&P 500, once again in danger to close in correction territory, traded 1.7% lower.
 A correction is defined as a 10% drop from the most recent peak.
 In the case of the S&P, that was just three weeks ago, when it hit its record high on January 3.

 “Recent price action suggests the long overdue equity market correction has finally begun.
 In our view, this is a healthy long-term development,” said Steven Ricchiuto, US chief economist at Mizuho Securities.